 Whilst the majority of people reside within the Aurukun community during the wet season, in the dry season (April to November) many community members choose to reside on their traditional homelands and outstations, which have only very basic accommodation and infrastructure facilities.

-If you are planning a community visit then our Aurukun Community Engagement Guidelines might be helpful.
+If you are planning a community visit then our Aurukun Community Engagement Guidelines which can be located under Policies and Guidelines might be helpful.